flectra-hq/flectra/doc/webservices/iap.rst

     However, if the Client's account lacks credits for the service, the flow will be as follows:

     1. The Client requests a service as previously.
-    2. The Service Provider asks Odoo if there are enough credits on the Client's account and gets a negative reply.
+    2. The Service Provider asks Flectra if there are enough credits on the Client's account and gets a negative reply.
     3. This is signaled back to the Client.
-    4. Who is redirected to their Odoo account to credit it and re-try.
+    4. Who is redirected to their Flectra account to credit it and re-try.

 Building your service